emiyl/dumpling-classic/README.md

 ## Installation

-Dumpling uses iosuhax and requires either MochaCFW or (Coldboot) Haxchi, and won't work without it.
+Dumpling uses iosuhax and requires a CFW such as MochaCFW or (Coldboot) Haxchi, and won't work without it.

 To install, simply download the dumpling `.zip` file from the [releases](https://github.com/emiyl/dumpling/releases/latest) page, and extract it to the root of your SD card.